TokenSlot/Quick-Sort-Simulation/README.md

-# Quick-Sort-Simulation
+# Quick Sort Simulation
-A java program that simulates and animates the quick sort algorithm.
+Description: A java program that simulates and animates the quick sort algorithm.

-Requirement for CS201A: Data Structures and Algorithms Analysis.
+Requirement for CS201A - Data Structures and Algorithms Analysis.

 Project members:
 - Fonseca